-On September 17th, 1935, the legendary writer Ken Kesey was born.
-He was born in La Junta, Colorado, but when he was eleven years old, his parents, who were dairy farmers, moved the family to Springfield, Oregon.
+On September 17th, 1935, the legendary American writer Ken Kesey was born in La Junta, Colorado.
+When he was eleven years old, his parents, who were dairy farmers, moved the family to Springfield, Oregon.
 Kesey attended Springfield High School, where he excelled in academics and became a champion wrestler.

 In 1956, while attending the University of Oregon in Eugene, (where he also won wrestling championships) Ken Kesey married his high school sweetheart, Norma "Faye" Haxby, whom he had first met in seventh grade.
 She would bear him three children.
 A year after they married, Kesey received a degree in speech and communication from the University of Oregon's School of Journalism.
 In 1958, he was awarded a Woodrow Wilson National Fellowship grant to enroll in the creative writing program at Stanford University, which he did.

 During his time at Stanford, Kesey volunteered to participate in Project MKULTRA at the Menlo Park Veterans' Hopital.
 Funded by the CIA, the project was a study of the effects of psychoactive drugs such as LSD, psilocybin, and mescaline on people.
 Kesey would later write many accounts of his experiences with psychoactive drugs, both during Project MKULTRA and in private experimentation.
 His role as a guinea pig for the government project and his interaction with the patients at the veterans' hospital would serve as the inspiration for his first novel, which brought him international fame.